narcisolobo/python-august-2023/01-python-fundamentals/w1d1-04-functions/README.md

     # Optionally, return a value
 ```
 ## Function Call:
 To use a function and execute its code, you call the function by its name followed by parentheses `()`.
-If the function accepts parameters, you can pass the corresponding values inside the parentheses.
+If the function accepts parameters, you can pass the corresponding arguments inside the parentheses.
 Here's the general syntax:

 ```py
 function_name(argument1, argument2, ...)